Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 **BUGS**

 - Remove limitation of the `getAll()` Bubbles that was fixed to 100.
-Now this API retrieves all bubbles (up to 300 allowed per user)
+Now this API retrieves all bubbles of the connected user.

 ### SDK for Node.JS 1.29 - August 2017